 A Passenger who fails to check-in or present himself/herself at the departure gate by the stipulated boarding close time will not be permitted to board the aircraft and will be deemed a "no show".
 This will result in the Passenger's booking under the Ticket being cancelled.
 Any of the following events will result in a cancellation:

 failure to board a booked flight or no-show;

 request to cancel part or the entire ticketed journey; and

 non-compliance with any of the agreed Ticket Terms.

 In these circumstances, cancellation and rebooking fees will be charged by the Company according to the applicable Fare Rules and certain ticket classes may lose its entire value.

-It is against the law to bring into the aircraft, whether as cabin baggage or checked baggage, restricted items as defined by the Civil Aviation Safety Authority.
+It is against the law to bring onto the aircraft, whether as carry-on baggage or check-in baggage, restricted items as defined by the Civil Aviation Safety Authority.
 The Company and airport or government officials may inspect and/or search your baggage with or without your presence.